alefesouza/droidex/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 This app is released under [GPLv3 License](http://choosealicense.com/licenses/gpl-v3/).
 This way, everyone is allowed to modify this app and release it in their own name, but they have to open the source code.
-And, if you would, please give proper credit to me, [Alefe Souza](https://github.com/alefesouza), and the developer of DéxDroid, [Radhi](https://github.com/RadhiFadlillah).
+And, if you would, please give proper credit to me, [Alefe Souza](https://github.com/alefesouza), and the developer of DéxDroid, [Radhi Fadlillah](https://github.com/RadhiFadlillah).